wjzhengsh/hyper-protect-dbaas-for-postgresql/ha-dr.md

 # General high availability and disaster recovery considerations
 {: #ha-dr}

-{{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}} is a GA service that is offered in Dallas.
+{{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}} is a GA service that is offered in Dallas and Frankfurt.
 Each supported region has three different data centers for redundancy.
 {: shortdesc}

 {{site.data.keyword.IBM_notm}} hosts your databases in a highly available and secure environment.
 The {{site.data.keyword.IBM_notm}} Secure Service Container technology protects the system via a tamper-proof environment. {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}} provides data encryption at rest and in flight.
 Because neither {{site.data.keyword.IBM_notm}} Cloud personnel nor a third party is able to access your data without your consent, a backup and restore policy for your databases is essential.